Hard Hearted Hannah (The Vamp of Savannah)

-Memorable television or film performances of the song include those by Carol Burnett, Peggy Lee, Dorothy Loudon, Ella Fitzgerald (on Pete Kelly's Blues), and Bea Arthur on Maude and The Golden Girls.
+Notable television or film performances of the song include those by Carol Burnett, Peggy Lee, Dorothy Loudon, Ella Fitzgerald (on Pete Kelly's Blues), and Bea Arthur on Maude and The Golden Girls.
 The song was performed by vampire Bill Compton (played by Stephen Moyer) in the sixth episode of the second season of the HBO series True Blood, also called "Hard-Hearted Hannah"; Dolly Kay's recording of the song plays over the final credits.

 In season 1 of American Idol, contestant Nikki McKibbin sang this song in the finals, in which she ended up in the Bottom 3.

+References in popular culture

+The song gave its name to a jazz club in Savannah, Georgia, located above Pirates' House and frequented by musician Emma Kelly.
+Kelly was nicknamed the "Lady of 6,000 Songs" by Savannah native Johnny Mercer.